 - The Legal Environment of Planning (PPD 529)

 - Planning History and Urban Form (PPD 533)

-Students select a 16-unit concentration from the five available concentrations appropriate to their interests in the field.
-The concentration includes a four-unit gateway course, a four-unit methodology course, and eight other units.
+Students select from the five available concentrations appropriate to their interests in the planning field.
+The concentration includes a four-unit gateway course, a four-unit methodology course, and two elective courses.

-In addition to elective units within the student’s concentration, MPL students complete eight additional elective units.
-These units may be taken as part of an international lab, from another concentration in planning, or from other related fields.
+In addition to elective units within the student’s concentration, MPL students complete additional electives for a total of 16 units.
+These units may be taken as part of an international lab, from another concentration in planning, specialization, certificate program, or from other related fields.